How to Build Simple React App (Part 4)

 );

-In order for this to work you have to install reselect library.
+For this to work you have to install reselect library.

 npm install --save reselect